 Is 1080p the same as HD?
 And what is UHD?

-The highest single-lens cameras we currently offer are 5MP.
-By putting multiple lenses side-by-side and using computer technology to create a composite image, however, the only limit to a camera’s resolution is processing power.
+On a side note: the highest single-lens cameras we currently offer are 4K (8MP).
+However, by putting multiple lenses side-by-side and using computer technology to create a composite image, the only limit to a camera’s resolution is processing power.
 We commonly sell 4-lens 8MP fisheye cameras and have sold multi-lens cameras of up to 40MP.
 One of the highest resolution videos ever made is this 121MP time-lapse video of Earth.
-The lowest resolution single-lens camera resolution we currently offer is 2MP, though we can manually lower the resolution of any camera to meet your needs.
+The lowest resolution single-lens camera resolution we currently offer is 2MP.

 How does my camera’s resolution effect storage space?

-The higher the resolution of your camera, the more storage space it will require.
-When stored in the same format a 4MP image uses roughly twice as much space as a 2MP image, while a 4K image takes up twice as much storage space as a 4MP image.
+When stored using the same video codec (an electronic circuit or software that compresses or decompresses digital video) a 4MP image uses roughly twice as much storage space as a 2MP image, while a 4K(8MP) image takes up twice as much storage space as a 4MP image.
 1080p uses half the space of a 4MP and 720p uses half of the space of a 1080p image.